ryusei10best/openai-realtime-api/README.md

 ### Problem
 - High school students are lazy and don't want to waste time researching universities and copying, pasting, and verifying information

+#### Top Problems with Products like ChatGPT Canvas
+1. Long prompting
+    - Hard to specify exactly what I want (requires long prompts)
+2. Takes long to respond
+3. Response doesn't follow my style/design/formatting
+4. Hit the AI daily usage limit

 #### Use Cases
+- **Docs**: High School Student Creating Their List of Universities
-- **University list**: Daiki is a high school student who needs to choose which universities he will apply to, but he doesn't feel like doing all the research.
+    - Daiki is a high school student who needs to choose which universities he will apply to, but he doesn't feel like doing all the research.
 1) He asks his dad to compile a list of university names from the web that would be good for computer science and that are in Canada or the United States.
 2) Then, he manually searches each university's website to find the application deadline, whether computer science requires Math HL, and whether the application requires a letter of recommendation.
     - Web search / web scraping
+- **Diagrams**: Product Manager Creating a Userflow Diagram for an AI College Counseling Web App
-- **Product userflow**: Ryusei is a product manager who needs to create a userflow to ensure Reach Best guides the user to solve its problem beginning to end.
+    - Ryusei is a product manager who needs to create a userflow to ensure Reach Best guides the user to solve its problem beginning to end.
     - Diagrams
+- **Sheets**: CFO Calculating the Valuation of His Cryptocurrency Marketplace Startup
 - **Polisci essay**: Ryusei is a political science student who needs to write a Phd-level essay on the international security risks of AI.

 ## Solution
 - AI text editor